Civil War (song): Reception

 "Civil War" reached number four on the Mainstream Rock chart in Billboard.
 Kerrang! ranked the song the 14th best Guns N' Roses song.

 Live version

 The song was first played at Farm Aid 1990, the only time the song was played with drummer Steven Adler.
-The song was played many times from 1991 through 1993, though after 1993 the song was not performed again until December 4, 2011 at the Bridgestone Arena in Nashville, Tennessee.
-As of 2019, the song is played at almost every show.
+The song was played many times from 1991 through 1993, though after 1993 the song was not performed again until December 4, 2011, at the Bridgestone Arena in Nashville, Tennessee.
+As of 2019, the song is played at almost every show, with performances from 2022 onwards displaying the Ukrainian Flag on screen in support of Ukraine after the Russian invasion of Ukraine.